chhikara/Folder-Synchronisation/README.md

 $ pip install watchdog

+**Obtain Google API credentials.
+Download the client_secret file and rename it to client_secret.json .
+Copy the file to both the operating folders.

 2. Run socialCopsUpload.py file in the folder which you want to synchronize your drones to.
+When the google GUI appears, click Accept

 3. Run socialCopsDownload.py file in the drone folder.